-John McCormack was born on June 14, 1884, in Athlone, Co Westmeath.
+John McCormack died on this day, September 16, 1945.
 The Irish tenor is considered one of the world's first radio megastars.

 The year was 1906.
 The setting was a stage in Savona, Italy, a northwestern port town south of Milan.
 The opera to be performed that particular evening was L’Amico Fritz by Pietro Mascagni, with a fresh-faced 21-year-old named Giovanni Foli included among the cast members.